aadarshjha/productivity/README.md

 Productivity uses the Electron.js Framework and runs on the Chromium / Node.js engine that Electron supplies.
 Productivity also allows for data persistence through the storage of your critical data in the App Data portion of your system (stored in JSON format).

+On a technical level, this project exercises fundamental JavaScript "classes", constructs, and design patterns.
+It also includes server-side Node.js code that allows for system-native operations to occur.

 Productivity also utilizes several packages from `NPM`, including Chart, Timer, and CSS boilderplates.

 ### How is it used?